RosaleeKnight/basic-scripts-collection/README.md

 [![HitCount](https://hits.dwyl.com/RosaleeKnight/basic-scripts-collection.svg?style=flat)](http://hits.dwyl.com/RosaleeKnight/basic-scripts-collection)

 # 🖥️ Basic Scripts Collection
-This is a collection of basic scripts to common programming problems.
+This is a collection of basic scripts to common programming problems I've been asked in the past.

 -----
 # 🖱️ Contents JavaScript